 Bushfire Prone Land (BPL) is designated in accordance with s.10.3 of the EP&A Act.
 BPL is land which can support a bushfire or is subject to bushfire attack, that has been identified and mapped by the local council and certified by the Commissioner of the RFS.
-The BPL map provides a trigger for formal assessment of new development and compliance with PBP 2019.
+The BPL map provides a trigger for formal assessment of new development and compliance with PBP.

-The site is not identified as 'bush fire prone land' (see Figure 4) for the purposes of Section 10.3 of the EPA Act and the legislative requirements for PBP 2019 are not applicable.
+The site is not identified as 'bush fire prone land' (see Figure 3) for the purposes of Section 10.3 of the EPA Act and the legislative requirements for PBP 2019 are not applicable.

-The Camden Council BPL map was Certified by the RFS Commissioner on 7 January 2021 (Appendix 3) in accordance with RFS Bushfire Prone Mapping Guidelines 2015 (RFS Mapping Guidelines).
+The Camden Council BPL map was Certified by the RFS Commissioner on 7 January 2021 (Appendix 3 & Appendix 4) in accordance with RFS Bushfire Prone Mapping Guidelines 2015 (RFS Mapping Guidelines).
 The requirement for grassland areas to be considered as BPL was documented in the 2015 RFS Mapping Guidelines which includes Category 3 grassland.
 The Camden Council BPL map is current and has been Certified.

-The site in context is at Appendix 3 which shows a small area of remnant areas of Category 2 vegetation to the northwest of the site.
-This Department of Education s not impact or cause a bushfire risk to the site.
-The Category 2 vegetation is separated from the site by developed agricultural areas.
-Leppington Public School is to the north of the site that provides managed areas and Rickard Road to the west provides a non-combustible surface and managed road reserve to limit fire spread and intensity.
+The site in context is at Appendix 4 which shows narrow remnant areas of Category 2 vegetation to the north and east of the site.
+These do not pose a risk to the site.
+To the north, the Category 2 vegetation is separated from the site by developed areas and Redbank Drive and Digitaria Drive.
+To the east is cleared and managed areas that are services by a private road running down the east of the site which will be utilised to access parking within the site.